 Students are strongly encouraged to take these core courses during the recommended years whenever possible.
-A minimum of 50% of the required credit hours in the core must be earned at Geneva.
+A minimum of one-third of the required credit hours in the core must be earned at Geneva.
 To accomplish our goal of the integration of faith with an introduction to the liberal arts, we encourage students to take these core requirements at Geneva College.
 However, Geneva welcomes students who wish to transfer credits from other institutions.
-Policies governing transfer credit can be found starting on page 200.
+Policies governing transfer credit can be found starting on page 204.

 - 1) Freshman experience-One hour.
 SSC 101 Learning and Transition.
 Required of all freshmen but not transfer students who have 12 or more credit hours. - 2) Biblical studies-Nine credit hours.
 BIB 112 and 113 Biblical Introduction during freshman or sophomore years.
 BIB 300 Foundations of Christian Thought during junior or senior years.
 Based on testing, students with superior Bible knowledge will be permitted to substitute BIB 151 and 152 for BIB 112 and 113.

-Philosophy majors may substitute PHI 310 for BIB 300 by permission of the Department of Biblical Studies, Christian Ministries, and Philosophy. - 3) Communications-Six credit hours.
+Students may substitute PHI 310 for BIB 300 by permission of the Department of Biblical Studies, Christian Ministries, and Philosophy.

+3) Communications-Six credit hours.
 ENG 101 Composition and COM 101Principles of Communication.
 The typical student takes these courses during the freshman year.
 Upon recommendation of the English department, one of the following courses may substitute for ENG 101: ENG 102 Academic Research and Writing; ENG 111 Topics in Contemporary Writing; ENG 191 Argumentative Writing; ENG 205 Advanced Composition; or ENG 311 Technical Writing.
 The ENG 101 (or substitute) requirement is met only with a grade of C- or better.
-Students who have the high school equivalent of COM 101 may substitute: COM 160 Interpretive Reading; COM 215 Debate; COM 140 Radio Production Workshop; or COM 310 Public Speaking.